Do YugabyteDB clusters need an external load balancer?

 Can write ahead log (WAL) files be cleaned up or reduced in size?

-For most YugabyteDB deployments, you should not need to adjust the configuration options for the write ahead log (WAL).
+For most YugabyteDB deployments, you should not need to adjust the configuration flags for the write ahead log (WAL).
 While your data size is small and growing, the WAL files may seem to be much larger, but over time, the WAL files should reach their steady state while the data size continues to grow and become larger than the WAL files.

 WAL files are per tablet and the retention policy is managed by the following two

-yb-tserver configuration options:
+yb-tserver configuration flags:

 Also, the following